-Add flour, baking powder, olive oil, salt, brown sugar, and water to the mixing bowl.
+Add flour, baking powder, parmesan cheese, olive oil, salt, brown sugar, and water to the mixing bowl.
 Start the mixer on low and allow the ingredients to start to come together.
-Depending on if it is a dry day, you may need to add additional water.
+Depending on if it is a dry day, you may need to add a teaspoon or more additional water.

 Mix until dough has formed a ball in the bowl.
 It should feel light and spongy.

-While the dough rests, pull out your cheese, make your sauce, and chop your toppings.
+Step 3.
+While the dough rests, pull out your cheese, make the sauce, and chop your toppings while the dough rests.

 Spread dough on the paper.
 Prick with a fork.
 This is the tip I always do to help the dough cook in the middle.

-Prebake in oven at 450F for 5 minutes.
+Prebake in the oven at 450F for 5 minutes.

-Spread a thin lay of sauve over prebaked dough.
+Spread a thin layer of sauce over prebaked dough.

-Sprinkle mozzerella and parmesan cheeses evenly over sauce.
+Step 7.
+Sprinkle mozzarella and parmesan cheeses evenly over the sauce.

 Layer toppings over cheese.

-Bake in preheated 450F oven for 9-10 minutes until cheese melts and starts to brown. .
+Step 8.
+Bake in preheated 450F oven for 9-10 minutes until cheese melts and starts to brown.